 Archetypes only become stock characters when the specifics get repetitive and predictable.
 A muscle-bound, sword-wielding warrior out to avenge his slain family might be interesting until you’ve seen a dozen Conan the Barbarian rip-offs.
 Some of the most compelling and enduring stories will adhere to archetypes while introducing enough of a twist to make a character seem fresh.
 Neo in The Matrix would be just another ‘chosen one’ cliche were he not a hacker who discovers that he’s been plugged into a virtual world his entire life.

-In a later section of this post, we’ll look at ways to subvert archetypes while also staying true to them.
+If you'd like to make sure that your character isn't a stock character, we recommend downloading and filling out this character profile template.
+In a later section of this post, we’ll also look at ways to subvert archetypes while also staying true to them.

 12 Common Character Archetypes